 Technical and Adult Education

-Community Technical and Adult Education (CTAE) provides technical training and continued education giving people the opportunity to improve themselves and their ability to earn a living.
-CTAE is committed to offering courses customized to training for business and industry so you can keep up with ever-expanding technologies and the need to compete in a global market place.
-Community Technical and Adult Education is the sole provider of the General Education Diploma (GED) and the adult High School Diploma in Marion County.
+Marion Technical College (MTC) provides technical training and continued education giving people the opportunity to improve themselves and their ability to earn a living.
+MTC is committed to offering courses customized to training for business and industry so you can keep up with ever-expanding technologies and the need to compete in a global market place.
+Marion Technical College is the sole provider of the General Education Diploma (GED) and the adult High School Diploma in Marion County.

 Marion County meets the needs of higher education through a variety of institutions offering bachelors, masters and doctorate degree programs.
 Students can pursue their love of learning at one of the many accredited educational institutions: College of Central Florida, University of Florida, University of Central Florida, Rasmussen College, Saint Leo University - Ocala Center, Taylor College or Webster University.

 When it comes to meeting our growing needs for cutting-edge technology training, Marion County capitalizes on our location in the heart of the Florida High Tech Corridor.
 The Corridor has continually produced skilled tech graduates from three Corridor universities: the University of Central Florida, the University of South Florida and the University of Florida.
 Together these universities fulfill a mission to grow high tech industry and innovation through partnerships that support research, marketing, workforce and entrepreneurship.
 The Corridor's leading tech industries for jobs are aerospace, digital media and energy.